Beschorneria: planting and care

 Multiplication

 Sowing is possible in February–March, in a light, moist substrate kept warm at 21 °C. The Beschorneria naturally produces well-developed suckers around the main rosette that appear after flowering.
-They are very easy to detach to propagate by removing young rosettes in spring.
+They are very easy to detach to propagate by lifting young rosettes in spring.
 But be patient: they will take 3 to 4 years before flowering.

 - Using a spade, gently lift the sucker